YogiKrishna7/Movie-App-MVC/README.md

 <div align="center">

-🎉  **Enjoy using MovieSpace!**  🎉
+🎉  **MovieSpace!**  🎉
-If you have any questions or feedback, feel free to open an issue or reach out.
+If you have any feedback, feel free to open an issue.

 </div>